Ulcerative Colitis Background

 • • Bloody stool: Bloody diarrhea (diarrhea mixed with blood)

-• • Mucous stool: Stool mixed with mucus that looks like nasal discharge
+• • Mucus stool: Mixed with sticky mucus like nasal discharge

-• • Diarrhea: Loose stool, unformed stool, or watery diarrhea
+• • Diarrhea: Loose stool, unformed stool, watery diarrhea

-• • Urgency: Inability to hold bowel movements for 5 minutes after feeling the urge
+• • Urgency: Inability to hold bowel movements for more than 5 minutes after the urge

 • • Abdominal pain: Primarily spasmodic lower abdominal pain